The Internet is a great place to locate background information and additional resources outside of scholarly publications.

 Put a dash - before any word you want to exclude

 Use two periods .. between the numbers to return results within that range

 "emergency management" 2013..2018

 Use site: to search within a particular web address or to limit your results to a domain type

-|Limit by geographical area or time frame||Use the Google Tools drop down options to limit results to Australia and/or select a timeframe for your results|
+|Limit by geographical area or time frame||Use the Google Tools drop down options to limit to Australia results and/or select a timeframe for your results|

 Grey literature refers to scholarly works and research that have not been commercially published.
 Grey literature is generally not subject to peer review however, it can often be a good source of up to date information.
 Alternatively, it can provide a valuable historical link to how things were done in the past.

 Examples of grey literature include:

 To find Australian Standards, you can use Standards online, provided by SAI Global.
 This is a database that can be found under S on the A-Z Databases page.